High school cross country runners racing — Cooper Lutkenhaus

 The Chris Capeau Philosophy: Building the World’s Fastest Teenager

-Chris Capeau, only in his third year at Northwest High School, has a deep background: former NAIA national qualifier in the 5K, 10K, marathon, and 4×800; competed for American mile record-holder Steve Scott at CSU San Marcos; coached at San Diego State, University of Texas, and CSU San Marcos.
+Chris Capeau, only in his third year at Northwest High School when he began working with Cooper, has a deep background: former NAIA national qualifier in the 5K, 10K, marathon, and 4×800; competed for American mile record-holder Steve Scott at CSU San Marcos; coached at San Diego State, University of Texas, and CSU San Marcos.

 According to Capeau’s interview on the CITIUS MAG Podcast, the goals entering Cooper’s sophomore year were clear: break Michael Granville’s 29-year-old high school record of 1:46.45 and run in the 1:44s.